EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

 4. **Festival Subcommittees** are described in Article 6C.
 5. **Permanent Subcommittees** may be formed and dissolved by amending this Constitution.
 If membership falls to zero, the Subcommittee shall continue to exist, but the Committee shall temporarily take responsibility for any vital duties.
 Permanent Subcommittees currently in existence are:\
     a) **IT:** Supervises, administers, monitors, and maintains any IT equipment, software or websites related to the EUTC’s activities.\
-    b) **Education:** Supports a healthy workshop schedule within the Company and oversees the EUTC's Youth Project and any liaison with schools.This subcommittee has the following Elected Convenors: \
+    b) **Education:** Supports a healthy workshop schedule within the Company and oversees the EUTC's Youth Project and any liaison with schools, as well as working with the core committee to promote engagement and retention of new members.
+This subcommittee has the following Elected Convenors: \
     &nbsp;&nbsp;&nbsp;&nbsp;i) Workshops Coordinator \
+    &nbsp;&nbsp;&nbsp;&nbsp;ii) Engagement Officer \
-    &nbsp;&nbsp;&nbsp;&nbsp;ii) Youth Project Coordinator \
+    &nbsp;&nbsp;&nbsp;&nbsp;iii) Youth Project Coordinator \
     c) **Sustainability:** Works to reduce waste, increase energy efficiency and ensure the environment is considered in Company business.
 This subcommittee has the following Elected Convenor:\
     &nbsp;&nbsp;&nbsp;&nbsp;i) Sustainability Coordinator\
     d) **Redevelopment:** Negotiates, proposes, communicates and (if approved) implements any long term and substantial maintenance, refurbishment, and improvement of the Bedlam Theatre (see also 7C/2).\